Best Western Majestic Hotel

 Best Western Majestic Hotel overlooks the vibrant Madero Avenue.
 Beautiful buildings including the Metropolitan Cathedral, Mayor Temple and the National Palace are just steps away.
 Guests will also appreciate easy access to unique shops and interesting museums.

 While enjoying views of the city, guests can savor traditional Mexican and international cuisine in La Terraza Restaurant.
 After dinner, the Majestic Best Western's Campanario Bar is a great place for guests to sip on a cocktail or glass of wine.

 Upon check-in photo identification and credit card is required.
 All special requests are subject to availability upon check-in.
 Special requests cannot be guaranteed and may incur additional charges.

 All rooms come with a TV.
-Certain rooms include a seating area for your convenience.
 You will find a coffee machine in the room.
 Rooms include a private bathroom equipped with a bath or shower and shower.
 Extras include free toiletries and a hair dryer.